pmishra912/MOBAA/README.md

 disease subtypes, phenotypes, or other biologically relevant states.
 MOBAA also provides downstream analyses, including phenotype enrichment, inter-omics correlation, differential feature analysis, and pathway enrichment.
-Unlike many existing tools that integrate only two omics types, MOBAA is scalable to handle multiple omic layers simultaneously.
+MOBAA is scalable to handle multiple omic layers simultaneously.
 This makes it a powerful framework for uncovering complex biological heterogeneity and advancing precision medicine research.